A Truly Self-Sovereign Identity System: Evaluation

 \subsection{Network Traffic}

-Next to processing power, the power drain due to wireless traffic is also a major factor in battery drain of mobile devices~\cite{ding2013characterizing}.
-To this end, we also evaluate the network traffic as a result of the various credential implementations.
-We use the same setup as in the latency and CPU measurement sections.
-We further explicitly note that our reasoning for looking at the network traffic is based on the power consumption and not the latency (which we have already shown in a previous experiment).
-Since the deployment of 3G mobile communication networks, mobile phones are able to transfer megabytes per second~\cite{ezhilarasan2017review}.
-We will momentarily show that the transfer rate of several megabytes is already overprovisioned for the needs of identity solutions.
+We now evaluate the network traffic as a result of the various credential implementations.
+To contextualize these results, we note that, since the deployment of 3G mobile communication networks, mobile phones are able to transfer megabytes per second~\cite{ezhilarasan2017review}.
+From the results of our experiment, visualized in \autoref{fig:perftraffic}, we derive that the transfer rate of several megabytes already amounts to overprovisioning for these implementations.

-We once again benchmark our credential structures against Hyperledger Indy, uPort and Jolocom and visualize the total network traffic in \autoref{fig:perftraffic}.
-The most obvious result is that interactive Zero-Knowledge Proofs require much more traffic than Non-Interactive Zero-Knowledge Proofs and signature schemes to verify.
-The worst case, \IPVAT{}'s 4096 bit proof, requires up to 70 kilobytes of data to be transferred (though this is still completely acceptable for devices capable of communicating at several megabytes per second).
-The low traffic for Non-Interactive Zero-Knowledge Proofs is expected, as it is the design goal of such proofs~\cite{blum1988non}.
-Lastly, the signature scheme variants also show limited network use.
-However, as all of the solutions we have benchmarked \IPVAT{} against communicate through (mostly) human-readable JSON, we see the network traffic greatly inflated.
-This seems to be a consequence of the modern software engineering practices of containerized microservices~\cite{garriga2017towards} and Javascript-based implementations~\cite{kristensen2017type}.
-The network traffic of these solutions could have been reduced by utilizing a binary format~\cite{popic2016performance}.
+A notable result is that interactive Zero-Knowledge Proofs generate much more traffic than Non-Interactive Zero-Knowledge Proofs and signature schemes to verify.
+The worst case, TCID-4096 proof, requires up to 70 kilobytes of data to be transferred (though this is still completely acceptable for devices capable of communicating at several megabytes per second).
+The low traffic for Non-Interactive Zero-Knowledge Proofs is expected, as it is their design goal~\cite{blum1988non}.
+Lastly, the remaining proofs, based on digital signature derivation, also show limited network use.